forax/write_your_own_java_framework/injector/README.md

 - `registerInstance(type, object)` register the only instance (singleton) to always return for a type
 - `registerProvider(type, supplier)` register a supplier to call to get the instance for a type
 - `registerProviderClass(type, class)` register a bean class that will be instantiated for a type
-- `scanClassPathPackageForAnnotations(class)` that register as provider class all classes of a package containing the class taken as parameter.

 As an example, suppose we have a record `Point` and a bean `Circle` with a constructor `Circle` annotated with `@Inject` and a setter `setName` of `String` also annotated with `@Inject`.